nais/doc/content/alerts/README.md

 absent(up{app=~"myapp|otherapp|thirdapp"})
 ```

-Here we use `=~` to select labels that regex-match the provided string (or substring).
+Here we use `=~` to select labels that match the provided string (or substring) using a regular expression.
 Use `!~` to negate the regular expression.

 #### Slack @here and @team

 Slack has their own syntax for notifying `@channel` or `@here`, respectively `<!channel>` and `<!here>`.

 Notifying a user group on the other hand is a bit more complicated.
-The user group `@nais-vakt` is written `<!subteam^SB8KS4WAV|nais-vakt> in a Slack alert-message`, where `SB8KS4WAV` is the id for the specific user group, and `nais-vakt` is the name of the user group.
+The user group `@nais-vakt` is written `<!subteam^SB8KS4WAV|nais-vakt>` in a Slack alert message, where `SB8KS4WAV` is the id for the specific user group, and `nais-vakt` is the name of the user group.

-You can find the id by right-clicking on the name in the user group list.
+You can find the id by right clicking on the name in the user group list.
 Where last part in the URL is the id.
 The URL will look something like the one below:
 ```
 https://nav-it.slack.com/usergroups/SB8KS4WAV
 ```